 a.
 Natural: Prohibited, unless for purposes of ecological restoration (as defined in this section), then with a CUP.

 b.
-Shoreline Residential, Urban Conservancy and Rural Conservancy: CUP, unless for purposes of ecological restoration (as defined in this section), then with a SDP.
+Shoreline Residential, Urban Conservancy and Rural Conservancy: Administrative CUP, unless for purposes of ecological restoration (as defined in this section), then with an Administrative SDP.